 Kids struggle with rhyming for different reasons.
 One is that they have trouble with a skill called phonological awareness.
-This includes the ability to connect letters with sounds, which is key to reading.
+It includes the ability to connect letters with sounds.
+Difficulty with skills like these can be

 Kids may also be confused by which sounds in a word need to match.
-If teachers ask them to find words with the same sound, kids may look at the first sounds, like the “buh” sound in bat and bed.
-But for rhyming, the sounds at the end of words need to match, like the “at” sound in bat and cat.
+If asked to find words with the same sound, kids may look at the first sounds, like the “buh” sound in bat and bed.
+But for rhyming, the sounds at the end of words need to match, like the “at” in bat and cat.

 Attention can also be a factor.
 If kids have